UC Browser is a quick, sleek internet browser for your Android phone.

 There are practically more browsers for Android phones than there are phone models themselves, but if you still haven’t found the one for you, check out UC Browser.

 It goes without saying that there's also tabbed browsing, and plenty of tab management options.
 It's also got a nice window browse function, and a bunch of options that display clearly when your hit the Menu key.

 UC Browser also has a number of features that other browsers don’t – namely a night mode and share by SMS/Whatsapp.
 Even so, it doesn’t have any quick features for sharing by other, more common means, like Twitter or Facebook.

 Unfortunately, UC Browser’s main problem is the display - it’s plain ugly.
-Ok, so it’s clear and easy to read, but webpages viewed with the app look like something from 1993 – at first, we thought we had a connection problem!
+Ok, so it’s clear and easy to read, but webpages viewed with the app look like something from 1993 – at first, I thought we had a connection problem!

 UC Browser is a mixed bag – strong in areas, and weak in others.